ansible/ansible/docs/docsite/rst/galaxy.rst

 roles_path
 ==========

-Be aware that by default Ansible downloads roles to the path specified by the environment variable *ANSIBLE_ROLES_PATH*.
+Be aware that by default Ansible downloads roles to the path specified by the environment variable :envvar:`ANSIBLE_ROLES_PATH`.
 This can be set to a series of directories (i.e. */etc/ansible/roles:~/.ansible/roles*), in which case the first writable path will be used.
 When Ansible is first installed it defaults to */etc/ansible/roles*, which requires *root* privileges.